shabi1497/gsPop/docs/README.md

 A minimal popup, modal jquery plugin.
+Demo - https://shabi1497.github.io/gsPop/
 # How it works

 *   Modals are built with HTML, CSS, and JavaScript.